vmpyre/solana-handbook/docs/handbook/chapter4/token-program.md

 ## Creating a new Token

-A new token can be created by initializing a new mint.
-The mint is used to create new tokens, which are then stored in [token accounts](./token-account.md).
-Once a mint is initialized, the **mint_authority** can create new tokens using the **MintTo** instruction.
+A new token can be created by initializing a new [Mint Account](./mint-account.md).
+The mint is used to create and store info about a new tokens.
+Tokens are then stored in [Token accounts](./token-account.md).
+Once a mint is initialized, the **mint_authority** can create (or often said mint) new tokens using the **MintTo** instruction.

 !!! important